Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 # Monitor refunds

 A refund is a request for a repayment of a capture.
-It is initiated by the receiver of a payment, for example, if a customer has has back the product.
+It is initiated by the receiver of a payment, for example, when a customer has returned the product.
 Each refund is to be confirmed with the *Confirmation* menu entry later.
 > [Info] You cannot follow up a case with the ID of an authorization or a payments and captures transaction.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication and other errors between Actindo and the payment service provider resulted in a workflow being stopped, for example.
 In addition, if applicable, you can manually change the status of a transaction to **Void** to clear the database.
 Note that you can only change the status of a refund transaction, but not any data.